 Artworks have some interest in the notion of re-purposing, because empty brains are the devil's shop.

-Complexity is the enemy of execution.
 Art is about having an easy time on zestfully things, furnishing strange ideas for neuronal needs, drawing funny complicated things.

 Elf have innate ability to draw.

 Significant artworks have little to no goals aside from being a significant drawing.
 The lines of fact and fiction continue to be blurred by witty things seen as meaningful artworks because we recognize them as such and this has led to much hilarity down the years.